sajiasidz/sajia-template/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-Whatever we see is math.
-Basically there is calculation in everything we are doing and it is being started from our childhood.
-This projects tends to analyze 18 years of student performance data from New York State Math exams.
-By combining two datasets, 2006 to 2012 and 2013 to 2023, it will look into long-term patterns in test outcomes between grade levels, demographic groupings, and geographic areas in New York.
+Mathematics is a fundamental part of life, influencing every aspect of daily activities and decision-making.
+From early childhood, math skills lay the foundation for critical thinking and problem-solving.
+This project analyzes 18 years of student performance data from New York State Math exams to uncover long-term trends and insights.
+By combining two datasets, 2006 to 2012 and 2013 to 2023, it will investigate long-term patterns in test outcomes between grade levels, demographic groupings, and geographic areas in New York.

 ## Datasources